 Systemic lupus erythematosus (lupus) may affect any organ of the human body.
 When lupus affects the brain, spinal cord, or nerves, we call this neuropsychiatric lupus or neuropsychiatric SLE (NPSLE).
 If it affects the brain or the spinal cord, this is central nervous system (CNS) involvement, whereas if it involves the peripheral nerves (those outside the spinal column), it is peripheral nervous system (PNS) disease.

-It is very hard to know whether NPSLE symptoms are indeed due to lupus, the emotional burden of having a chronic disease, the medications used to treat lupus, or other common problems, as some of the symptoms in NPSLE can also be present in people without lupus.
-For example, headaches can be due to lupus but can also be due to migraines, tension headaches, sinus problems etc. Similarly, mild depression, mild memory problems, and neuropathies can be due to lupus or other common conditions.
+It is very hard to know whether NPSLE symptoms are directly due to lupus, the emotional burden of having a chronic disease, the medications used to treat lupus, or other common problems, as some of the symptoms in NPSLE can also be present in people without lupus.
+For example, headaches can be due to lupus but can also be due to migraines, tension headaches, sinus problems, etc. Similarly, mild depression, mild memory problems, and neuropathies can be due to lupus or other common conditions.
 Whether the symptoms are due to NPSLE or other medical conditions can only be determined by evaluation by a rheumatologist or other treating physicians.

-Somewhat less common neuropsychiatric lupus problems include sudden confusion, psychosis, and neuropathy which can cause foot weakness or numbness.
-Mild memory problems are not unusual.
-However, severe dementia is very uncommon.
-Finally, other more rare problems include transverse myelitis, and non-infectious meningitis.
+NPSLE may also affect one or more of the peripheral nerves (neuropathy), causing, for example, foot weakness or numbness.
+Mild memory problems are not unusual, but severe dementia is rare.
+Finally, some even rarer problems include non-infectious meningitis and transverse myelitis.
 Transverse myelitis is a serious condition due to inflammation affecting the spinal cord.
-If untreated, it may cause bladder incontinence and paralysis of the legs.
+If untreated, it may cause bladder/bowel incontinence and leg weakness.

-How lupus causes these neuropsychiatric problems is not very clear.
+How lupus sometimes causes neuropsychiatric problems is not clear.
 In many cases, it may be due to autoantibodies (antibodies that are against our own body).
-These antibodies, under certain conditions, are able to reach the brain and cause inflammation.
-In other cases, the problems are due to the release of proteins that cause inflammation within the brain.
-In general, these problems happen when the lupus is very active (flaring).
-Additionally, patients with lupus can develop blood clots when the disease is active and/or they have antiphospholipid antibodies in their blood.
-These antibodies are known to increase risk for blood clots which are usually the cause of stroke.
+These antibodies, under certain conditions, can reach the brain and cause inflammation.
+In other cases, neuropsychiatric problems are due to the release of certain proteins (cytokines) that cause inflammation within the brain.
+In general, these manifestations happen when lupus is very active (flaring).
+Additionally, patients with lupus can develop blood clots when the disease is active and/or they have antiphospholipid antibodies in the blood.
+These blood clots can occur in the brain or travel to the brain causing strokes.

-The treatment of neuropsychiatric lupus depends on the particular problem and its cause.
-When the problem is due to very active lupus (flaring), the disease is treated with steroids and immunosuppressive drugs (such as cyclophosphamide, mycophenolate mofetil, azathioprine, rituximab, etc.).
+The treatment of neuropsychiatric manifestations depends on the particular problem and its cause.
+When the problem is due to active lupus (flaring), the disease is treated with glucocorticoids (such as prednisone) and immunosuppressive drugs (such as cyclophosphamide, mycophenolate mofetil, azathioprine, rituximab, etc.).
 Intravenous immunoglobulin (IVIG) is sometimes used as well.
 The newly approved biologic drugs for SLE, such as belimumab or anifrolumab, have not yet been used for neuropsychiatric lupus.
 In strokes that are due to blood clots, blood thinners are used, when there is no contraindication.
 Seizures due to lupus are also treated with anti-seizure medications.
 Finally, psychosis and confusion due to active lupus may also be treated with mood-stabilizers and anti-psychotic medications in addition to drugs for immunosuppression.